-V.A.1.b)

-Evaluation must be documented at the completion of the assignment.
+V.A.1.a)

+Faculty members must directly observe, evaluate, and frequently provide feedback on fellow performance during each rotation or similar educational assignment.
 (Core)

-For block rotations of greater than three months in duration, evaluation must be documented at least every three months.
+V.A.1.a).(1) Assessment of procedural competence should include a formal evaluation process and not be based solely on a minimum number of procedures performed.
+(Core) throughout the co to reinforce well-p feedback will allow Milestones.
+More ntent: Faculty members should provide feedback frequently urse of each rotation.
+Fellows require feedback from faculty members erformed duties and tasks, as well as to correct deficiencies.
+This w for the development of the learner as they strive to achieve the frequent feedback is strongly encouraged for fellows who have nay result in a poor final rotation evaluation.
+V.A.1.b) Evaluation must be documented at the completion of the assignment.
+(Core) V.A.1.b).(1) Evaluations must be completed at least every three months.
 (Core)

-V.A.1.b).(2)

-Longitudinal experiences such as continuity clinic in the context of other clinical responsibilities must be evaluated at least every three months and at completion.

-V.A.1.c) The program must provide an objective performance evaluation based on the Competencies and the subspecialty-specific Milestones, and must: (Core)

-V.A.1.c).(1) use multiple evaluators (e.g., faculty members, peers, patients, self, and other professional staff members);
+- V.A.1.c) The program must provide an objective performance evaluation based on the Competencies and the subspecialtyspecific Milestones, and must: (Core) - V.A.1.c).(1) use multiple evaluators (e.g., faculty members, peers, patients, self, and other professional staff members); and, (Core) - V.A.1.c).(2) provide that information to the Clinical Competency Committee for its synthesis of progressive fellow performance and improvement toward unsupervised practice.

-and.
 (Core)

-V.A.1.c).(2) provide that information to the Clinical Competency practice.
-(Core)

-Committee for its synthesis of progressive fellow performance and improvement toward unsupervised